 - 2 large garlic cloves, peeled

-- 2 tbsp fresh basil
+- 2 tablespoons fresh basil

-- 1 tbsp fresh parsley
+- 1 tablespoon fresh parsley

-- 1/2 tsp kosher salt
+- ½ teaspoon kosher salt

-- fresh black pepper
+- fresh black pepper to taste

-Place all the ingredients except shrimp in a food processor and blend it till almost smooth.
+- Place all the ingredients except shrimp in a food processor and blend it till almost smooth.
 Pour sauce over the shrimp, toss, and place in the refrigerator to marinate 30min to an hour.
 If using a grill, thread your shrimp onto skewers.

+- Prepare your grill or grill pan to medium high heat.
 Place your shrimp on the hot grill or grill pan and cook, not moving for 2 minutes.
 Flip and cook on the other side another 2-3 minutes, depending on the size of your shrimp.
 You want them to be opaque with no clear/grayish parts.
 Serve immediately or cover and chill for up to 2 days.

 - If you're sensitive to tomatoes, simply remove the tomato paste from the marinade.
 It's not *quite* as good, but still really flavorful and delicious.